facebook/react-native-website/website/versioned_docs/version-0.63/more-resources.md

 [Expo](https://docs.expo.io/) is a framework of tools and services for React Native that focuses on letting you build React Native apps without ever touching Xcode or Android Studio.
 If you have a web development background, this might appeal to you.

-[Ignite](https://github.com/infinitered/ignite) is a starter kit that uses Redux for state management and a few different common UI libraries.
+[Ignite](https://github.com/infinitered/ignite) is a starter kit that uses [MobX-State-Tree](https://mobx-state-tree.js.org/) for state management and a few different common UI libraries.
 It has a CLI to generate apps, components, and containers.
 If you like all of the individual tech choices, Ignite could be perfect for you.

 ## Example Apps